Ketotifen eye drops relieve eye inflammation associated with hay fever.

 |Available as||Eye drops|

 Hay fever is caused by an allergy to pollen.
 The symptoms of hay fever are due to your immune system reacting to pollen.
-Cells on the lining of your eyes release a chemical called histamine, which causes conjunctivitis (eye inflammation).
+Cells on the lining of your eyes release a chemical called histamine, which causes eye inflammation (conjunctivitis).
 Hay fever is also called seasonal allergic conjunctivitis because the symptoms tend to occur at the same time, or in the same season, each year.
 Typical symptoms of seasonal allergic conjunctivitis are red, itchy and watery eyes.

-Ketotifen drops relieve the eye symptoms of hay fever by blocking the action of histamine.
+Ketotifen eye drops relieve the eye symptoms of hay fever by blocking the action of histamine.
+Ketotifen can also be taken by mouth as tablets or oral liquid medicine.
+A separate leaflet called Ketotifen (Zaditen) gives more information about this.

 Before using ketotifen eye drops